atskae/data-visualization/d3/README.md

 Keeping track of learning D3 here.

 Using [Interactive Data Visualization for the Web](https://scottmurray.org/work/d3-book-2e) by Scott Murray to start!
+* Note that I am using D3 v7 while the book refers to v4

 # How to Run
 ```